boyanxu1/boyanxu1.github.io/_pages/about.md

 I have published several papers in top-tier conferences and journals.
 You can find my publications and citation metrics on my [Google Scholar profile](https://scholar.google.com/citations?user=AMUlDdEAAAAJ&hl=en).

+# 🔥 News
+- *2024.07*: &nbsp;🎉🎉 I am the problem setter for the **2024 Third International Algorithm Case Competition (IACC)**, hosted by Pazhou Lab.
+The challenge I designed focuses on **"Generating Database Query Commands Based on Large Language Models"**.
+The competition is currently underway with a total prize pool of 500,000 RMB. ([Learn more](https://iacc.pazhoulab-huangpu.com/contestdetail?id=668de12c7ff47da8cc88c0ce&award=500,000+%E7%BB%8F%E8%B4%B9%E6%94%AF%E6%8C%81))
+- *2023.04*: &nbsp;🎉🎉 My leader launched **Chat2DB**, a conversational AI product designed to access private databases or tabular data.
+With **Chat2DB**, users don't need to learn technical principles or use specialized tools.
+By simply uploading their data or database and describing their requirements in the chatbox, they can receive results within seconds.

 # 📝 Publications